-The items in the Council's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results differ from assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, then depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £35,000 for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £43,000 for every year that useful lives had to be reduced.
 Council Dwellings The valuation for Council dwellings is based on a percentage obtained from the land registry and the uplift is applied to calculate the valuation.
-If the uplift in the valuation percentage is reduced by 1% this would reduce the valuation of Council dwellings by £1.563million Business Rates Appeals Local Authorities from 1 April 2013 are liable for successful appeals against business rates charged to businesses in 2014/2015 and earlier years in proportion to their share (40% for this Council) A provision has been recognised as the best estimate of the amount that businesses have been overcharged up to 31 March 2017.
+If the uplift in the valuation percentage is reduced by 1% this would reduce the valuation of Council dwellings by £1.549million.
+Business Rates Appeals Local Authorities from 1 April 2013 are liable for successful appeals against business rates charged to businesses in 2014/2015 and earlier years in proportion to their share (40% for this Council) A provision has been recognised as the best estimate of the amount that businesses have been overcharged up to 31 March 2018.
 The estimate has been calculated using the Valuation Office Agency (VOA) ratings list of appeals and the analysis of successful appeals to date.
-Total Rateable value of appeals outstanding at 31 March 2017 = £51.4m Total Provision = £2.3m The Council's 40% proportion of the provision is £0.902m Each 1% increase in the total estimated appeals would increase the provision by £514,000.
-The Councils share of this increase at 40% would be £205,000
+Total Rateable value of appeals outstanding at 31 March 2018 is £46.1.
+Total Provision is £2.7m The Council's 40% proportion of the provision is £1.1m.
+Each 1% increase in the total estimated appeals would increase the provision by £26,000.
+The Councils share of this increase at 40% would be £10,400.
+Fair Value Measurements When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets (i.e. Level 1 inputs), their fair value is measured using valuation techniques (e.g. quoted prices for similar assets or liabilities in active markets or the discounted cash flow (DCF) model).
+Where possible, the inputs to these valuation techniques are based on observable data, but where this is not possible judgement is required in establishing fair values.
+These judgements typically include considerations such as uncertainty and risk.
+However, changes in the assumptions used could affect the fair value of the authority's assets and liabilities.
+Where Level 1 inputs are not available, the authority employs relevant experts to identify the most appropriate valuation techniques to determine fair value (for example for investment properties, the authority's chief valuation officer and external valuer).
+Information about the valuation techniques and inputs used in determining the fair value of the authority's assets and liabilities is disclosed in notes 15 and 17 below.
+The authority uses the discounted cash flow (DCF) to measure the fair value of some of its investment properties and financial The significant unobservable inputs used in the fair value measurement include management assumptions regarding rent growth, vacancy levels (for investment properties) and discount rates - adjusted for regional factors (for both investment properties and some financial assets).
+Significant changes in any of the unobservable inputs would result in a significantly lower or higher fair value measurement for the investment properties and financial.